 - You can complete the Direct Deposit form here.
 This should be submitted to your new department prior to your first day.

-- You can visit Gallaudet University's Human Resources Services online to get an overview on what benefits are provided.
+- You can visit Gallaudet University's Human Resources online to get an overview on what benefits are provided.

 - If you are new to campus, you should take advantage of a campus tour with the Visitor's Center.
 Please ask your new department to set up a tour for you (scheduled during your first week).

 On your first day of work:

 - Meet with your direct supervisor and obtain your schedule for the week (it should include the benefits orientation, which is normally scheduled on Wednesdays).

 - Obtain your GU ID number and get your ID badge from the Department of Public Safety, Carlin Hall, Ground Floor.
 You can also obtain a parking pass from DPS.
 Currently, the fee is $157 per year.

 - Activate your GALLAUDET computer account in order to access Gallaudet technology resources, including email.
 Please visit this link for instructions.